Proving a conjecture on chromatic polynomials by counting the number of acyclic orientations: Combinatorial interpretations for coefficients of interp

 \section{Combinatorial interpretations for coefficients of $P(G,x)$\relabel{interp}}

-Let $G=(V,E)$ be any simple graph.
-In this section, we will construct combinatorial interpretations for the coefficients of $P(G,x)$ in terms of acyclic orientations.
-The result will be applied in the next section to prove inequality (\ref{average}) (i.e., Theorem~\ref{average-th}).
+Let $G=(V,E)$ be any graph.
+In this section, we will introduce Greene $\&$ Zaslavsky's combinatorial interpretation in \cite{GZ1983} for the coefficients of $P(G,x)$ in terms of acyclic orientations.
+The result will be applied in the next section to prove Theorem~\ref{average-th}.

 An orientation $D$ of $G$ is called {\it acyclic} if $D$ does not contain any directed cycle.
 Let $\alpha (G)$ be the number of acyclic orientations of a graph $G$.
 In~\cite{Stanley1973}, Stanley gave a nice combinatorial interpretation of $(-1)^n P(G, -k)$ for any positive integer $k$ in terms of acyclic orientations of $G$.
 In particular, he proved: